Edition of 50

 Hand pulled by the artist from the original end-grain maple block on an Ettan etching press at Juneau, Alaska, January 1990.

-Note: this image is illustrated in the book Tales From the Dena: Indian Stories from the Tanana, Koyukuk & Yukon Rivers.
+Editor's note: this image is illustrated in the book Tales From the Dena: Indian Stories from the Tanana, Koyukuk & Yukon Rivers.

 Raven, the Creator.
 Raven is said to have formed mankind from bits of clay.
 He is shown here with some of his creations.